The publishing industry is an intense, competitive market.

 An agent at Rees Literary Agency, one of the first literary agencies in Boston, Lorin Rees is looking for new voices and authors.
 Lorin believes that a successful agent-writer relationship is about partnership and trust.
 He is interested in fiction, non-fiction, literary fiction, narrative non-fiction, self-help and memoirs.
 Fiction submissions should include a query letter and first three chapters while non-fiction should include a query letter and a proposal.
 Mail your queries here or send them via post.

 Founder and agent at The Brattle Agency LLC in Cambridge, Christopher Vyce has worked at every aspect of publishing right down to selling books at an antique book store.
 By learning how books are sold and marketed, he acquired a deeper understanding of what the audience and readers want.
 He does not limit himself to any particular genre but prefers graphic novels, music, culture, art, sports, history, European history and politics.
 Read the submission guidelines carefully before submitting your query.
 They are currently not accepting fiction in any genres.
 You can send your proposal via email.

 9. Margaret Bail

 Margaret Bail is a part of the eclectic hybrid literary agency Fuse Literary in Silicon Valley.
 Her extensive education and years of editing manuscripts has enabled her to gauge fresh talents and ideas consistently.
 She does not work on topics like young adult, middle grade, children’s books, screenplays, poetry or chick lit.
-Margaret is interested in genres such as mystery, thrillers, science fiction, action, historical fiction, memoirs and cookbooks.
-You can send a query letter, synopsis and first 10 pages of your manuscript to her via email.
+Margaret is interested in genres such as romance, mystery, thrillers, science fiction, action, historical fiction, memoirs and cookbooks.
+Margaret accepts submissions only through the agency’s online query form.

 10. Danielle Egan-Miller